 If your NexStar hand control starts to act strangely or won't run through the alignment procedure correctly, a potential solution is to use the "Factory Setting" option on the "Utilities" to reset the hand control to its default settings.
 This has even been reported to work on new scopes and replacement hand controls received directly from Celestron.
 Do note that this will erase stored settings such as Filter Limits and Slew Limits.

-With the first version 4 upgradeable hand controls produced, the display might come up blank the first time you power up, a problem much more prevalent in cold weather.
+With the first version 4 upgradeable hand controls manufactured, the display might come up blank when you power up, a problem much more prevalent in cold weather.
 The fix on those occasions is to turn off the power, wait a couple of seconds and turn on the power again.

 Another common cause of misbehavior is low power.
 See this article for power source suggestions.

-Another potential problem is on hand controls with socketed circuit chips.
+Another potential problem is on the very old hand controls with socketed circuit chips.
 If the chips are not seated well, all manner of odd behavior can occur.
 Open the hand control (there are six small screws on the back of the hand control) and push the two medium-sized circuit chips firmly into their sockets.
 Note that newer hand controls do not have socketed chips and this does not apply.
-Also, insure all the cable connectors are firmly seated in their sockets.
 Prior to touching the electronics, it is best to touch a piece of grounded equipment such as the metal frame of a computer or washing machine.
 When reassembling the hand control, be careful not to tighten the screws too much or you may strip the plastic case.

 If the hand control does not seem to power up, the problem might be the connector that the hand control plugs in to.
 Try connecting the hand control to one of the AUX jacks (for mounts with an AUX jack), rather than the normal hand control jack.
 Also, the pins on the jack or the plug can accumulate slight amounts of corrosion that can interrupt the low voltage signals.
 These can be easily cleaned with contact cleaner available at electronics parts stores.
 Do not over do it, you do not want excess cleaner to short out the electrical connections.
 Be sure the power is off and use a cotton swab dampened with contact cleaner to rub any contaminants from the connectors.